By Susan Braden

 There are three components of implant restoration.
 To insert an implant in your mouth, a dentist uses an implant post (the metal tooth root), an abutment (the stump of the crown prosthesis), and the crown itself.
 Your dentist will mount the crown atop the abutment.

-Hopefully, this description helps you gain a basic understanding of implants.
+Hopefully, now you have a basic understanding of implants.
 Though implants can be very expensive, the advantage is that they may feel and look natural.
 Unlike other tooth replacement procedures, implants allow you to eat, laugh, and talk with confidence.
 If you are considering implants, hopefully this information has been a help to you!